-S.3 Modifications to read aligners
+Supplementary Note 6 Modifications to read aligners

-Three alignment tools - Bowtie 2, BWA-MEM, and SNAP- were modified to output feature data needed by the tandem simulation framework.
-To make the modifications, we studied the source code of each tool and identified data that could be relevant to the mapping quality prediction task.
+We modified three alignment tools - Bowtie 2, BWA-MEM, and SNAP- to output feature data needed by Qtip.
+To make the modifications, we studied each tool's source code and identified data that could be relevant to the mapping quality prediction task.
 We started by studying how the tool itself predicts mapping quality, since the inputs to those routines are candidate features.
 In all three cases, we added more features beyond these, usually with the goal of capturing more information about the repetitiveness of the read and how many of its "seeds" either failed to align or aligned repetitively.